UJMetaCatalysis/Chemists-Arduino-Python/README.md

 ### Installing Arduino IDE
 Download the installer from: https://www.arduino.cc/en/software.

+## Installing commanduino
+Open the commanduino folder on github.
+There are instructions on installing the software when you scroll down on that page.
+Don't worry about using Git, just click on the big green "Code" button, then select "Download Zip".
+Make sure to move that directory to somewhere other than your downloads folder.
+Your user folder on the PC is a good option.

+## Installing Arduino-CommandTools and CommandHandler
+Open the corresponding folders and follow the instructions lower down on the pages.
+Click on the big green "Code" button, then select "Download Zip".
+Move the folders to your Arduino libraries folder as per the instructions on the github page.

 ## Using the command prompt/terminal
 For *Windows* users, you access the *Command Prompt* by searching for "Command Prompt" and opening the corresponding app.
 To enter a command, type it into the window and press